millisom/GluGuide/UCManagePost.md

 When the user requests to list all posts, the system will fetch and display all existing posts in a paginated or scrollable format.

 ### 5.4 Delete
-After confirming the deletion in the modal, the post will be permanently removed and no longer displayed in the list overview.
+After confirming the deletion in the pop up window, the post will be permanently removed and no longer displayed in the list overview.